techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 ### Installing Heroku CLI

-In order to use Heroku, you need to have an account.
+In order to use Heroku, we need to have an account.
 So [sign up here](https://signup.heroku.com/) and follow all instructions provided on the website.

-Once you have created an account, we're going to need to install the command line interface (CLI).
+Once an account has been created, we're going to need to install the command line interface (CLI).
 Each operating system has a different method of installing Heroku CLI.
 So below is a list of the commands used to install this:

 * on MacOS: `brew install heroku/brew/heroku`
 * on Ubuntu Snap: `sudo snap install heroku --classic`